stfc/PSyclone/doc/profiling.rst

                 Loop[type='inner',field_space='ct',it_space='internal_pts']
                     KernCall compute_pnew_code(pnew_fld,pold_fld,cu_fld,cv_fld,tdt,dx,dy) [module_inline=False]

-And here the same schedule when instrumenting kernels.
+And now the same schedule when instrumenting kernels.
 In this case each loop nest and kernel call will be contained in a separate region::